 Analytical cookies help us to analyse user behaviour, mainly to see if the users are able to find and act on things that they are looking for.
 They allow us to recognise and count the number of visitors and to see how visitors move around our website when they are using it.
 Tools used: Google Analytics

-Share Gamrie Bay court, Gardenstown on FacebookShare Gamrie Bay court, Gardenstown on TwitterShare Gamrie Bay court, Gardenstown on LinkedinEmail Gamrie Bay court, Gardenstown link
+Share Gamrie Bay Court, Gardenstown on FacebookShare Gamrie Bay Court, Gardenstown on TwitterShare Gamrie Bay Court, Gardenstown on LinkedinEmail Gamrie Bay Court, Gardenstown link

 Gamrie Bay Court is located within the village of Gardenstown, which is roughly 7 miles East of Banff.
 The scheme contains 15 Sheltered Housing flats split over 2 levels, and there is a separate former warden house.